just-ak/AWS-Console-Tittle-Bar/README.md

 To submit the extension to Firefox, visit [https://addons.mozilla.org/en-US/developers/addons](https://addons.mozilla.org/en-US/developers/addons).

 For debugging, access [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and use the Inspect option within the plugins section.
 Here's an example screenshot of how to access it:
-### Firefox

-To submit the extension to Firefox, visit [https://addons.mozilla.org/en-US/developers/addons](https://addons.mozilla.org/en-US/developers/addons).

-For debugging, access [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox) and use the Inspect option within the plugins section.
-Here's an example screenshot of how to access it:

 ![Inspect](./docs/FirefoxDebug.png)